Visa CEO: Consumer spending showing 'stability, resiliency'

 Allie Garfinkle is a Senior Tech Reporter at Yahoo Finance.
 Follow her on Twitter at @agarfinks and on LinkedIn.

-Follow Yahoo Finance on Twitter, Facebook, Instagram, LinkedIn, and YouTube.
+Follow Yahoo Finance on Twitter, Facebook, Instagram, LinkedIn, and YouTube